dbalcomb/terraform-azurerm-aks-ingress/modules/host/README.md

 # Host

 This module configures an ingress host domain / subdomain that points to the Azure Kubernetes Service (AKS) ingress.
-The frontend module can then use the output to ensure that the DNS records are created first.
+The route module can then use the output to ensure that the DNS records are created first.

 ## Usage